-New Infrared Thermal Imaging Camera for the Glass industry
+Infrared Thermal Imaging Camera for the Glass Industry

-The small dimensions make them ideal for mounting in the smallest of spaces whilst they are robust enough for the most arduous of applications.
+With its compact size, the temperature sensor is ideal for mounting in the smallest of spaces whilst being robust enough for the most arduous of applications.

 A similar model with VGA resolution is provided by the PI640 G7.

-We offer lenses for short and standard distances.
-Use the Optris Optics Calculator to help chose the right lens for your camera based on the distance you wish to measure from, and the associated measurement field sizes:
+We offer lenses for short and standard distances so you can select the right lens for your camera based on the distance you wish to measure from, and the associated measurement field sizes: